 Am I a suitable candidate for dental implants?

-- formal qualifications, experience and expertise of the dental surgeon
+formal qualifications, experience and expertise of the dental surgeon

-- equipment and facilities used to perform the procedure
+equipment and facilities used to perform the procedure

-There should be very little or no compromise in terms of the quality of the materials used and you should be proud to say ‘your my implant dentist’.
+There should be little or no compromise regarding the materials’ quality, and you should be proud to say, ‘you’re my implant dentist’.

 Are dental implants expensive?